 The virus that causes COVID-19 is thought to spread mainly from person to person, through respiratory droplets produced when an infected person coughs, sneezes or talks.
 These droplets can land in the mouths, noses, and eyes of adults and children who are nearby or possibly be inhaled into the lungs.
-Spread is more likely when people are in close contact with one another (within about 6 feet).
+Spread is more likely when people are in close contact with one another (See page 6 for CDC's definition of close contact).